-The first stage where the person inhaled the water and goes into a fight or flight stage.
-It is arguably the scariest part as we tend to panic and gasps for breath for a few seconds.
+The first stage is where the person inhales the water and goes into a fight or flight stage.
+It is arguably the scariest part as we tend to panic and gasp for breath for a few seconds.

 At this stage, the lungs have been served with water.
 To prevent more water from getting in, the airway will begin to constrict.
-As this happens, your body will cause you to involuntarily hold your breath.
+As this happens, your body will cause you to hold your breath involuntarily.

 First Aid for Drowning

-First and foremost, when approaching a drowning incident does not become a casualty yourself.
+First and foremost, when approaching a drowning incident, do not become a casualty yourself.
 Try to get the person out of the water without putting your own safety at risk.
-You cannot help them if you yourself get into trouble.
+You cannot help them if you get into trouble.

-Once the victim is successfully out for the water, perform the following first aid steps.
+Once the victim is successfully out of the water, perform the following first aid steps.